msgouros/postgreSQL-project/README.md

 2. 10% of the patients must be doctors.
 3. Doctors have a 35% chance of also being a patient.
 4. Create a minimum of 1,000 illnesses.
-5. Every patient will have 0, 1, 2, or 3 illnesses.
-Probabilities are equally distributed.
+5. Every patient will contract 0, 1, 2, or 3 illnesses with equal probabilities.
 6. If a patient has 1 or more illnesses, s/he must have 1 or more treatments assigned to each illness.
 7. The maximum number of treatments per illness is up to the creator.